GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

 After the import is complete, you edit the dataset schema.
 You'll need to change a few of the inferred types.

-On the **Train** tab, make sure that your schema matches the figure below:
+On the **Train** tab, make sure that your schema matches the screenshot below:

 1. Change `bike_id`, `end_station_id`, `start_station_id`, and `loc_cross` to be of type **Categorical**.
 1. Select `duration` in the **Target column** section.